elipousson/sharepointr/README.md

 ## Related packages

-There are two similar packages available:
+There are a few similar packages available:

 - [sharrpoint](https://gitlab.com/tolmay/sharrpoint): An R package to
   interact with Sharepoint API (files & lists).
 - [sharepointr](https://github.com/LukasK13/sharepointr): A R package
   for reading from and writing to SharePoint lists.
+- [msgraphr](https://github.com/davidski/msgraphr): A minimal R wrapper
+  of the SharePoint Online (Office 365) APIs (last updated 3 years ago).

-I may rename this package to avoid the name conflict with the existing sharepointr package—I didn’t find it until after I set up the repository.
-However, it has a more limited feature set and may be no longer under development so I may stick with the current name.
+I know this package name conflicts with the existing sharepointr package.
+Unfortunately, I didn’t notice find it until after I set up the repository.
+However, given that it appears that the sharepointr package may be no longer under development, I plan stick with the current name for the time being.